Our client, Maureen, came to Pryers to claim compensation after a delay in treatment led her to lose all useful function.

 The next day, she was transferred to the Stroke Unit due to her inability to move her limbs.
 An MRI revealed a significant spinal injury.
-She was transferred to an alternative hospital, but her neck remained unsupported during the transfer.
+They transferred her to an alternative hospital, but her neck remained unsupported during the transfer.

-Maureen instructed Rob Maughan, of Pryers Solicitors, to investigate what had happened when she arrived at A&E and the care that she received during her stay at the Defendant Hospital, and to see whether her injuries were caused by negligence.
-We obtained expert evidence that confirmed that there had been multiple failings by the Defendant Hospital and the delay in treatment had worsened her condition, resulting in the loss of all useful function.
+We obtained expert evidence that confirmed multiple failings by the Defendant Hospital; the delay in treatment had worsened her condition, resulting in the loss of all useful function.

 Our expert acknowledged that Maureen would have had some functional problems as a result of the fall in any case, but she would have maintained some of her independence.
 She would also not have had any respiratory or cardiovascular problems.

-The Defendant accepted negligence and accepted our offer to settle Maureen’s case for £100,000.
+The Defendant admitted negligence and accepted our offer to settle Maureen’s case for £100,000.